Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Country Specific Proof of Funds Preferences: Fixed Deposit vs Bank Statements

-The country wise preferences for visa and immigration proof of funds requirements for fixed deposit and bank statement acceptances includes as follows:
+The country-wise preferences for visa and immigration proof of funds requirements for fixed deposit vs bank statement acceptances includes as follows:

 Country |